-Dr. Mohs applied the paste to the c*****ous skin tissue, excised it, and did not cause any bleeding.
+Dr. Mohs applied the paste to the cancerous skin tissue, excised it, and it did not cause any bleeding.
 He then prepared frozen parts of the excised tissue, placed them on slides, and examined them under the microscope.
-Thus, the beginning of his groundbreaking work, which to this day bears his name.
+This was the beginning of his groundbreaking work, which to this day bears his name.

 - Application of di-chloracetic acid to scrape the keratin in the first layer of the skin (epidermis).

-- Di-chloracetic acid is first applied so the zinc chloride could easily penetrate the skin.
+- Di-chloracetic acid is first applied so that the zinc chloride could easily penetrate the skin.

-- There is no bleeding, and the excisional site healed faster.
+- There was no bleeding, and the excisional site healed faster.

 Mohs Paste To Treat Melanoma

-Dr. Mohs proved that the solution could kill thick melanomas and c***** cells that reached the bone.
-In addition, Mohs’ paste stimulates a strong immune response to reduce the likelihood of metastasis (spreading) and recurrence of skin c*****.
-Until now, the paste is popular for treating skin c***** with a success rate of 99%, and the chances of recurrence are least likely.
+Dr. Mohs proved that the solution could kill thick melanomas and cancer cells that reached the bone.
+In addition, Mohs’ paste stimulates a strong immune response to reduce the likelihood of metastasis (spreading) and recurrence of skin cancer.
+Until now, the paste is popular for treating skin cancer with a very high success rate, and the chances of recurrence are least likely.

-Bloodroot Products For The Treatment Of Skin C*****
+Bloodroot Products For The Treatment Of Skin Cancer

-As an alternative to Mohs paste, there are various products available in the treatment of skin c***** .
+As an alternative to Mohs paste, there are various products available in the treatment of skin cancer.
 A popular alternative nowadays is the topical solution made by Zenith Herbal, the Bloodroot Salve with DMSO.
-Bloodroot paste is known to treat skin c***** and other skin problems.
-Also, if you want to learn more about the medical uses of Bloodroot supplements and topical formula, read here.
+It is known to treat skin cancer and other skin problems.
+Also, if you want to learn more about the medical uses of Bloodroot supplements and topical formulas, read here.